Project One.

 Water Heating

-119-gallon high-efficiency heat pump water heater (135 gallon UFHR first hour) with glass-lined tank, uses environmentally friendly CO₂ refrigerant (R744),
+83-gallon high-efficiency heat pump water heater (120 gallon UFHR first hour) uses environmentally friendly CO₂ refrigerant (R744)

 Lighting